DrPortfolio/Brute-Forcer/README.md

 # Brute-Forcer
 Brute Forcer

-This is Python script I developed while going through the "Hammer" CTF on TryHackMe
+This is a Python script I developed while going through the "Hammer" CTF on TryHackMe